kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 The company, on the one hand, touts that the number of Watch [users is over 1.25bn](https://variety.com/2020/digital/news/facebook-watch-monthly-video-viewers-1-25-billion-1234758084/){:target="_blank"} and claims it continues investing in it.
 However, data suggest that the share of video ad revenue on total is just in the low single digits so far.

-### **Facebook Advertising Revenue from Instagram**
+### Facebook Advertising Revenue from Instagram

 ![Instagram Logo](/assets/images/icons/instagram.png){: .align-left}

-Instagram is becoming a more and more important source of growth for Facebook, not only in user growth and engagement but also in revenue.
+Instagram is becoming a more and more important source of growth for Facebook.
+Not only in user growth and engagement but also in revenue.
 Instagram stories alone were responsible for a large part of Facebook revenue growth in 2019.

 Instagram currently has over 1 billion users, and even without Facebook, it would belong among top social media companies.